The 1 Side Effect Of Sesame Seeds You Must Know About Today

 It is good to eat sesame seeds daily.
 Sesame seeds are rich in manganese and calcium, which help strengthen the bones.
 Calcium also plays a major role in muscle movement and hormone release.
 However, excess consumption of sesame seeds should be avoided.

-Yes, sesame seeds may cause gas and bloating if consumed in excess.
-They are rich in fiber, which may trigger gastrointestinal discomfort.
-Hence, their excessive consumption should be avoided.
+Yes, sesame seeds can cause digestive issues, such as gas, bloating and constipation if consumed in excess.
+They are rich in fiber, which may trigger gastrointestinal discomfort (3).

 Is sesame seeds good for sperm?